Earth & Planetary Sciences

 - Familiarizing students with the application of technology and of scientific methods through astronomical

 observations, weather analysis and forecasting as well as data collection for meteorological, oceanic and

 geological applications via remote sensing and in-situ platforms;

-- Promoting an understanding of the scientific process and have students apply it to designing and analyzing experiments in support of independent research, and;
+- Promoting an understanding of the scientific process and its application to designing and analyzing experiments in support of independent research;

 - Promoting effective communication of scientific concepts in both oral and written formats.